naivegillian/MLHW2/README.md

 cross-validation of self made random forest, with output a classifier

 row 344 to 357:
-cross-validation performance assessment of public package classifiers please go to row 265 to 302 to make model=model to be tested
+cross-validation performance assessment of public package classifiers, please go to row 265 to 302 to make model=model to be tested

 row 359 to 403:
 try public packages, train with training set and test with testing set

 row 405 to 450:
-an algorithm to generate k fold cv classifier test it please go to row 265 to 302 to make model=model to be tested
+an algorithm to generate k fold cv classifier, test it, please go to row 265 to 302 to make model=model to be tested